625.703.81 - Complex Analysis

 3. Organization of the response, including clarity of exposition.
 For portions of the assignment that involve using scientific computing software, the code is properly commented and reflects good programming techniques.
 (20%)

 The Midterm Exam will be assigned in Module 7 and the Final Exam will be available in Module 12.
 The Exams will have a mix of problems similar to the type that would appear in the Module Assignments; thus, doing the Module Assignments will help prepare students for the Exams.
 There will also be some short-answer questions where students need to demonstrate that they are familiar with key definitions and theorems.
 The Midterm will cover Modules 1-6 and the Final will cover Modules 7-11.
-You will have one week to complete the exams.
-You may use the course materials (lecture notes and videos) as well as the course text to complete the exams.
+You may only use the course materials (lecture notes and videos) as well as the course text to complete the exams.

 The exams are evaluated by the following grading elements: